corentin-je/demo-DBT/README.md

-# 🛍️ Ecommerce DBT Project
+#  Ecommerce DBT Demo Project

-End‑to‑end dbt project for an ecommerce dataset, with intentionally “messy” raw data to practice **data cleaning, modeling, testing, and orchestration with Airflow**.
+End‑to‑end dbt project for an ecommerce dataset, with “messy” raw data to show **data cleaning, modeling, testing, and orchestration with Airflow**.

-This project is the one you can safely **walk through live in an interview**: structure is clean, tests are in place, and the pipeline is orchestrated by Airflow.

 ---

-## 📁 Project Structure
+##  Project Structure

 ```text
 ecommerce_dbt_project/